IgniteUI/igniteui-docfx/en/components/select.md

 - `Space` key when the respective item is focused.
 - Setting the value property in the code.
 - Setting the item's `selected` property.
-- The *first* item in the drop-down list is focused if there is no selected item..=
+- The *first* enabled item in the drop-down list is focused if there is no selected item.
 - The input box is populated with the selected item's value.
 - The input box's text is updated when the selected item changes.
 - The input box is not populated with the text of an item that is focused but not selected.
 - No text is appended to the input box when no item is selected and value is not set or does not match any item.
-- Selection is unchanged when setting the value property to a non-existing item.
+- Selection is cleared when setting the value property to a non-existing item.
 - Disabled items are not selectable.
 - Selection is removed if the selected option gets deleted.
-- When there are items with diplicated values, the first one gets selected.
+- When there are items with duplicated values, the first one gets selected.
 > It is a good idea to note that `igx-select` supports *single* selection of items only.

 ### Event emitting